marcsello/pyopenvidu/docs/fetching.rst

    * - **OpenVidu**
      - `__init__(...)`
-     - Upon instantiating this object makes an initial call to `self.fetch()` to collect initial data.
+     - Upon instantiating this object makes a call to `self.fetch()` to collect initial data.

    * - **OpenVidu**
      - `fetch()`